 - Stability: Seated bent-over rear lateral raises keep your body more stable as you engage in the movement since you are seating down.

-- Practical: You just need a step/ bench to sit on and a pair of dumbbells.
+- Practicality: The only thing you need is a step or bench to sit on and a pair of dumbbells.

 - Versatile: You can perform different variations of seated bent-over rear lateral raises.
 You can raise both arms at the same time, one arm at a time, or alternate arms.